trifork/cheetah-example-flink/AvroSqlApplicationMode/README.md

   ```text
   SECURITY_PROTOCOL=SASL_PLAINTEXT;TOKEN_URL=http://localhost:1852/realms/local-development/protocol/openid-connect/token;KAFKA_CLIENT_ID=default-access;KAFKA_CLIENT_SECRET=default-access-secret;KAFKA_SCOPE=kafka
   ```
-1. Notice how the job is configured to consume events from topic `AvroSqlApplicationModeInputTopic` and output to `AvroSqlApplicationModeOutputTopic`
+1. Notice how the job is configured to consume events from topic `avroInputTopic` and output to `sqlSinkTopic`
 1. Save configuration by clicking OK
   > [!IMPORTANT]
   > When running the job you might see a warning in the console informing that *An illegal reflective access operation has occurred*, which can be ignored.

+  > [!IMPORTANT]
+  > Check that the container `avrosqlapplicationmode-test` has finished before the `avrosqlapplicationmode-jobmanager` because it warm-up the system sending three messages to the source topic and so create the schema registry.
+In case of failure of the job by not finding the schema registry, retry the container `avrosqlapplicationmode-jobmanager` that will find the schema registry freshly created

 ## Tests
 ### Unit tests